It is what it is or we hope it can be better…

 The sculpture I made was intended to be confrontational as was the brief performance I made through the center of Paonia.
 The sculpture stayed on public view for nearly a year and the plastic was disposed of in accordance with the county rules.
 Pictured below is the custom sign I made and installed on the sculpture in public view.

 I am incredibly thankful for the people that I met.
 Most of all, Anna Macleod for who’s friendship I will forever be thankful for, our nightly rant sessions provided an eco-artist camaraderie I will always treasure.
 Regina WhiteSkunk, Ute Tribe Leader, I am forever in your gratitude for your friendship.
 A sincerely heartfelt thanks goes to the entire team at Elsewhere Studios spearheaded by Karen Good and Deirdre Morrison, a dynamic duo that managed the complexities of the Inspired Program.
 Artists need funding, we can’t do what we do without it, and thanks to Redline Arts, NEA, and many more, we did it, so thank you.
 Here’s a link to my tumblr blog where you can see a journal of all the posts I made while in Paonia.
 Elsewhere Studios organized a symposium that hoped to engage the public in dialog about how art and society could work together to solve ecological challenges.
+I did a talk that covered a lot of talking points, and is about an hour, you can watch it here.
 A lot of topics were brought up, from “Slow Money” with Woody Tasch to “Climate Justice and Forensic Architecture” with Brianne Cohen.
 The time went by all too fast and I’m not sure if we accomplished anything, but I think the conversation is started and continues.

 Climate Change and its effect on our economies and communities is happening now.
 Its happening globally and in your backyard.